 Enrolment: Interested participants can apply via our application form.
 All applications will be reviewed.
 Applicants meeting the pre-requisites for the course will be informed and emailed further instructions on how to complete their booking.

-Registration will take place from 8.45 am on Thursday (2.3.2017).
+Registration will take place from 8.45 am.
 Training will begin at 9.00 am and finish at 6.00 pm each day.
 Participants will be actively encouraged to engage in classroom discussions, group work and a simulation or case study.
 The trainers will draw on both theoretical and practical knowledge in order to make the experience and learning applicable to the realities of field logistics in a humanitarian disaster.
 The fees are inclusive of all training resources and refreshments.

 Same Same - But Different.
 Cross-Cultural CommunicationIn an increasingly globalised world and in particular during a humanitarian mission we meet people of diverse cultural backgrounds and their system of value.
 Even under everyday conditions cultural differences in behaviour may lead to irritation and confusion when you experience strange behaviour and have no context for understanding the foreign environment.
 During a humanitarian mission we do not only meet people with a foreign cultural background – we meet people under absolutely exceptional circumstances.
 Needless to say – so does your vis-à-vis.